Hepatitis C is caused by the hepatitis C virus (HCV), which is transmitted through contact with infected blood.

 Medicare, Medicaid, and some private insurers cover Harvoni, at least in part.
 You should discuss your coverage of Harvoni with your insurer before starting therapy.

-The medication’s manufacturer, Gilead Sciences, also has an assistance program to help those who can’t afford the drug.
-Your doctor or pharmacist may also know of other programs to help cover the cost of therapy.
+The medication’s manufacturer, Gilead Sciences, has an assistance program to help those who can’t afford the drug.
+Your doctor or pharmacist may also know of other programs to help cover the cost of treatment.

 Harvoni is proving to be an expensive but effective drug.
 If it’s taken correctly, this medication can clear the virus from your system in as little as 12 weeks.